Tarik Reza Toha

 Computer Vision

-1. Embedded Object Detection: Object detection in embedded systems requires balancing speed and accuracy under resource constraints.
+1. Embedded Object Detection: Object detection in embedded systems necessitates a balance between speed and accuracy under resource constraints.
 Developed DhakaNet, a deep learning architecture that optimizes YOLOv5 by reducing computational overhead and incorporating a multi-scale attention mechanism, enabling efficient and accurate inference on edge devices.

 Skills: Foundation Models, YOLOv5, PyTorch, Raspberry Pi, Laravel, MySQL